Andrew David Irvine: Academic work

 He has defended a two-box solution to Newcomb's problem in which he abandons "the (false) assumption that past observed frequency is an infallible guide to probability" and a non-cognitivist solution to the liar paradox, noting that "formal criteria alone will inevitably prove insufficient" for determining whether individual sentence tokens have meaning.

 In modal logic (which studies theories of possibility and necessity), he has argued in favour of the non-normal system S7, rather than more traditional systems such as S4 or S5.
 Unlike other systems, S7 allows logicians to choose between competing logics, each of which, if true, would be necessarily true, but none of which are necessarily the correct system of necessary truths.
 As Irvine puts it, "just as being physically possible means nothing more than being consistent with the laws of physics, being logically possible means nothing more than being consistent with the laws of logic.
 However, this leaves open the question of which logic and which consistency relation are to be adopted.
 S7 gives us the language to discuss the possible denial of necessary truths.
 S7 gives us the language to assert not only that some propositions really are necessary; it gives us the language also to note that their denials, although impossible, remain possibly possible."
 In other words, there is a mechanism in which even sets of necessary truths can be compared to their alternatives.

+Together with Carl Hodge, Irvine is author of The Ethics and Economics of Liberal Democracies (2024).